mujahedsyed/spring-workspace/aspect-ws/readme.md

 ```

 #### Enable Aspects in Spring XML Configuration
-   - To enable aspects in spring configuration xml file use <context:component-scan base-package=""/> this will turn any class that has spring component annotation marked into a spring bean.
+   - To enable aspects in spring configuration xml file use &lt;context:component-scan base-package=""/&gt; this will turn any class that has spring component annotation marked into a spring bean.
 Our Aspects must be Spring beans.
 To enable @AspectJ support with XML based configuration use the aop:aspectj-autoproxy element:

 ```xml
 <aop:aspectj-autoproxy />